Sweden, Kingdom of

 • Development of the Medical branch in the Swedish Armed Forces.

 Regional Medical Facilities

 SWAF has only a small number of full time qualified medical personnel employed.
-Most of the qualified personnel are contracted civilians engaged only part time.
+Most of the qualified personnel are contracted civilians engaged only part-time.

 Sweden has no military hospitals Role 3–4.
-The military medical service Role 3–4 is fully integrated in the civilian health care system and university hospitals.
+The military medical service Role 3–4 is fully integrated into the civilian health care system and university hospitals.
 The cooperation is well developed with University clinics, academies and research institutions.

 Institutes and Training

-Education and training of qualified Medical personnel is conducted at the Centre for Defense Medicine in Gothenburg which is also responsible for recruitment and development.
+Education and training of qualified Medical personnel are conducted at the Centre for Defense Medicine in Gothenburg which is also responsible for recruitment and development.
 Aviation Medicine including Dynamic Flight Simulator and pilot survival training is conducted in Linköping.
 Centre for Diving Medicine is situated in Karlskrona.
 The Logistic Regiment in Skövde is a joint armed forces unit that supports other military units in the SAF with ammunition, fuel, supplies and medical care.
 The Regiment also incorporates the Armed Forces' Logistics College – a logistics, traffic and driving school.